bullmoose20/MK-Docs/docs/komet/guides/assets.md

 ## Asset Naming

 The table below shows the asset folder path structures that will be searched for.
-There are two options for how Komet looks at the files inside your Asset Directories.
+There are two options for how Kometa looks at the files inside your Asset Directories.
 Choose an option with the [`asset_folders` Setting Attribute](../../config/settings.md).
 Note that `asset_folders` is a toggle; you can't put some images in folders and some not in a context where it is enabled.

-Assets can be stored anywhere on the host system that Komet has visibility of (i.e. if using docker, the directory must be mounted/visible to the docker container).
+Assets can be stored anywhere on the host system that Kometa has visibility of (i.e. if using docker, the directory must be mounted/visible to the docker container).

 ???+ important

-    The below table assumes that your assets are stored within the directory mapped to `config` in your Komet environment.
+    The below table assumes that your assets are stored within the directory mapped to `config` in your Kometa environment.

 | Image Type                       | Asset Folders Image Paths<br>`asset_folders: true`       | Flat Assets Image Paths<br>`asset_folders: false`             |
 |:---------------------------------|:---------------------------------------------------------|:--------------------------------------------------------------|